dhutapratama/docs/validation.md

 </div>

-The `filter` validator, which uses PHP's `filter_var` function, ships with Lets and was Lets's default email validation behavior prior to Lets version 5.8.
+The `filter` validator, which uses GO's `filter_var` function, ships with Lets and was Lets's default email validation behavior prior to Lets version 5.8.

 > **Warning**
-> The `dns` and `spoof` validators require the PHP `intl` extension.
+> The `dns` and `spoof` validators require the GO `intl` extension.

 <a name="rule-ends-with"></a>
 #### ends_with:_foo_,_bar_,...